Timor Python: A Toolbox for Industrial Modular Robotics

 \subsection{Visualization}

-We extend the meshcat\footnote{\url{https://github.com/rdeits/meshcat-python}} visualizer capabilities that are integrated in Pinocchio to enable browser-based visualization not only for robots, but also obstacles and modules.
-Furthermore, \acs{tool} provides the possibility to generate videos for robot trajectories and export them as a file.
+Timor extends the meshcat\footnote{\url{https://github.com/rdeits/meshcat-python}} visualizer capabilities that are integrated in Pinocchio to enable manual inspection in an interactive browser-based visualization for robots and tasks.
+Furthermore, \acs{tool} allows generating videos for robot trajectories and exporting them as a file.
 Fig.~\ref{fig:movie_sample} shows a code sample for loading a set of modules, defining an assembly, generating the corresponding robot model, and visualizing a random trajectory.
-Sample videos and notebooks with this code sample and many more are included in the Timor repository for easy exploration of the toolboxes capabilities\footnote{\url{https://gitlab.lrz.de/tum-cps/timor-python/-/tree/main/tutorials}}.